 - Soaking in an oatmeal bath will also help discomfort from itching

 - In extreme cases, steroids can be prescribed, like Prednisone (if you are on a steroid do not use cortisone creams).
-Also keep in mind that most prescriptions medications lower your immunity and have nasty side effects, so it's best to avoid them when possible, use as a last resort.
+Also keep in mind that most prescription medications lower your immunity and have nasty side effects, so it's best to avoid them when possible, use them as a last resort.
 If you have any form of Herpes simplex virus, do not take steroid medication for this rash.
 Doing so can result in an HSV outbreak.
 Speak with your doctor or dermatologist about other options.

 - Diaper rash ointment can also be helpful